Do you know what your body type is?

 If you are a mesomorph and in great shape, you are more likely to look like a competitive bodybuilder or professional athlete.

-How Fast Can You Expect To Build Muscle Depending On Your Body Type
+How Fast Can You Build Muscle Based On Your Body Type?

-Muscles synthesis is a slow process that requires multiple cycles of Stimulus-Recovery-Adaption described in Part 1
+Muscles synthesis is a slow process that requires multiple cycles of Stimulus-Recovery-Adaption described in my post on building muscle naturally.

 Under optimal conditions, a realistic rate of muscle growth is about 1-2 lbs of muscle per month.